enocyzed/ImageCreator/README.md

 *pip package is coming soon!*

 ## Usage
-0. *using an IDE like VS Code for this is recommended*
+0. *using VS Code as text editor for this is recommended*

-1. Create this `run.py` file within the directory where you saved the ImageCreator:
+1. Create this `run.py` file (within the directory where you saved the ImageCreator if not installed with PIP):
     ```python
     # run.py
     import ImageCreator

-    ImageCreator.create_template()
-    ImageCreator.create_on_pressed()
+    ImageCreator.start()
     ```
 2. Run the `run.py` file.
-It will create a structure like this:
+It will create a structure like this when first executed:
     ```css
     root
-    ├ ImageCreator
+    ├ (ImageCreator)
     ├ Assets
     |  ├ fonts
     |  |  └ _fonts.py